SoundAsleep192/edupower-stands-telebot/README.md

-# edu-telebot
+# edupower-stands-telebot

-A telegram bot
+A telegram bot for managing Jenkins stands